 S-Tier is the best.
 For dungeons, that means that dungeon is easier compared to others.
 For specs, that means that spec is stronger.
 S-Tier is better than A-Tier which is better than B, which is better than C, and so on.

 lb_ci stands for the lower bound of a 95% confidence interval.
 Here's the site calculates it:

 For specs: The site looks at the top 100 keys per dungeon per affix across all region and examine their raider.io scores.
-From these, for each dungeon, for each spec, the site takes the lower bound of a 95% confidence interval.
-The site then average these lower bounds, one per dungeon, to get an overall average lower bound for each spec, which the site then uses to create the tier list.
+From these, for each dungeon, for each spec, the site takes the lower bound of a 95% confidence interval of the top 100 runs for each spec.
+The site then averages these lower bounds, one per dungeon, to get an overall average lower bound for each spec, which the site then uses to create the tier list.

 For dungeons: We take the top 100 keys per dungeon for each region for a given affix.
 For each dungeon, the site calculates the lower bound of a 95% confidence interval and uses that to create the tier list.